 – Team type

-as well as the standard time and demographics fields
+as well as standard time and demographics fields

 Split fields include: